• alcohol, including putting alcohol or more alcohol into a drink without a person’s consent

 - The ice sinks

 Symptoms usually take effect within 15-30 minutes, lasting for several hours.
-If you, or one of your friends, has any of the following symptoms, you/they might have been spiked:
+Short term impacts can vary depending on the spiking substance.
+However if you, or one of your friends, has any of the following symptoms, you/they might have been spiked:

 - Feeling that any drinks consumed have had more of an effect than they should have